 FairVote is one of our nation's leading democracy organizations, with a unique focus on bold, cutting-edge electoral reforms.
 Each year we seek applicants for full-time, salaried Democracy Fellow positions to work for eleven months from September through July of the following year.

 Applications for democracy fellowships in 2017–2018 are due on March 13, 2017.
 We selected four fellows for 2016-2017.
-A total of 16 fellows were selected in the three preceding classes (including five legal), with a majority moving into staff positions or directly into law school.
+A total of 16 fellows were selected in the three preceding classes (including five legal), with a majority moving into staff positions or directly into graduate or law school.
 The application period for 2016-2017 fellowships has closed.

 FairVote (www.fairvote.org) works to upgrade outmoded electoral rules and practices to provide a secure, meaningful, and effective vote for all Americans.
 With strong support from high-profile board members, interns, and a national network of volunteers and allies, our hard-working and energetic staff advances our mission of achieving respect for every vote and every voice through such reforms as: instant runoff voting, universal voter registration, fair representation voting (American forms of proportional voting), a constitutional right to vote, and a national popular vote for president.
 Our office is conveniently located in historic Old Town Takoma Park, two blocks from the Washington, D.C.
 Takoma Metro Station (red line).